WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1RD/Temperature_RTD/README.md

 In order to run this example, you should get `USBDAQF1RD` product, which contains RTD sensor and its function.

-It support PT100 and PT1000 resistance thermometers, also called resistance temperature detectors (RTDs)
+It supports PT100 and PT1000 resistance thermometers, also called resistance temperature detectors (RTDs)

 Then, we take `USBDAQF1RD` for example.